RebeccaHough/aw-massage/README.md

 Please add any modified semantic UI files to the .gitignore with a '!'

 ## Please note
-When changing anything to do with semantic, please ensure that you also recompile styles.scss

 Site images are not kept in this repo.